 Flying dehydrates you but these tours tend to include a few adult beverages which will dehydrate you further.
 Bring your favorite water vessel along with you (empty for security) and keep up your fluid intake.
 Side note: water fountains seemed few and far between in Europe so maybe hijack some water from the venue.

 Lesson #3: Glom on to people with perks!

 If you don’t currently have status or a fancy credit card with an airline, attach yourself to those that do.
 These folks may have perks like priority check in and early boarding.
 As a person who travels with an awkward instrument in a soft case, this is highly important.
 Most trips I take, at least a few band members have priority boarding and I try to become their +1.
 You are so much more relaxed once your horn is onboard!
 Bonus tip!
 Sometimes your bandmates have lounge privileges and can invite guests for a fee.
+I have one such card and the fee can be quite reasonable.
 Depending on how hungry you are and how long you’ll be in the airport, it could be a good deal and a good time hanging with your buds.

 Lesson #4: Being sick is no bueno.

 Secret Society has been on tour numerous times.
 We’ve seen Swine Flu in Germany, gastric distress in the Netherlands and everything in between.
 Keep a small “emergency” kit in your travel bag – some DayQuil, some anti-diarrheal meds, pepto, etc. it doesn’t take up much space and you’ll be so thankful if you need it.